samestrin/llm-interface/docs/usage.md

 ## Message Object

-The message object is a critical component when interacting with the various LLM APIs through the LLMInterface npm module.
+The message object is a critical component when interacting with the various LLM APIs through the LLM Interface npm module.
 It contains the data that will be sent to the LLM for processing and allows for complex conversations.
 Below is a detailed explanation of the structure of a valid message object."

 ### Structure of a Message Object